kittykatattack/ga/README.md

     g.progressBar.update();
 }
 ```
-After the assets have loaded, the `setup` state runs.
+After the assets have loaded, the `setup` state runs automatically.
 The first
 thing it does is call the `progressBar`'s `remove` method to make the
 bar disappear:
 ```